 The American Recovery and Reinvestment Act of 2009 provides for Medicare and Medicaid incentive payments for eligible hospitals and professionals that implement and achieve meaningful use of certified electronic health record (EHR) technology.
 For Medicare and Medicaid EHR incentive payments, the Hospital uses a gain contingency accounting method to recognize the revenues.
 Under this accounting policy, EHR incentive payments are recognized as revenue upon the completion of the meaningful use period and completion of the related 12-month cost report.
-Accordingly, the Hospital recognized approximately \$790 and \$1,974 of EHR revenues for the years ended June 30, 2016 and 2015, respectively.
+Accordingly, the Hospital recognized approximately \$240 and \$790 of EHR revenues for the years ended June 30, 2017 and 2016, respectively.
 This is based on cost report data that is subject to audit by the Centers for Medicare & Medicaid Services (CMS) or its intermediaries, and the amounts recognized are subject to change.

-These amounts are included in other operating revenue on the consolidated statements of operations.
+These amounts are included in other operating revenue on the consolidated statements of operations and changes in net assets.
 The Hospital's attestation of compliance with the meaningful use criteria is subject to audit by the federal government or its designee.
 The recognition of revenues is based on management's best estimate.
 Any subsequent changes in the recognition of revenue will impact the results of operations in the period in which they occur.